PrisonerPrice/JokeTellingApp/README.md

 Note: You do not need to follow the rest of steps in the migration guide, only the Setup Cloud SDK.

+Another note: It seems that there are some errors with the latest gcloud.
+I solve this problem by downgrading the version using (Reference: https://github.com/GoogleCloudPlatform/firebase-appengine-backend/issues/21):

+		$ gcloud components update --version 240.0.0

 Start or stop your local server by using the gradle tasks as shown in the following
 screenshot: